dsherret/HomeDeviceControl/Communication/PowerStatus.WindowsService/README.md

-﻿# Device Controls - Windows Event Service
+﻿# Power Status - Windows Service

 This service listens for power events of a windows computer (ex. computer sleep or resume) and lets the server know about it.